exporl/kuleuven-templates/presentation-example.markdown

-% Document title
+% Presentation title
-% Document author
+% Presentation author
-% Date of publication
+% Date of presentation

 %% smart
 %% to=beamer